Recycling at WKU

 Single Stream Recycling

 Single stream recycling means that most recycling commodities can be combined into one container, making recycling seamless and easier than ever.
-At WKU, we put paper, plastics #1-7, aluminum, tin, and small cardboard into one container.
+At WKU, we put paper, plastics #1-7, aluminum, glass, tin, and small cardboard into one container.
 We separate out larger cardboard, like shipping boxes.
-We do not recycle plastic bags, styrofroam, or glass (on main campus).
+We do not recycle plastic bags and styrofoam.
 When you put all your recyclables into one container on campus, it gets sorted out off site and recycled.
-Learn all about what happens to the recycling when it leaves WKU here.

 Toner Cartridge Recycling